-Nothing needs to be done to create this drive so it will always be available to the BASIC program.
+Page 36 PicoMite User Manual This drive is automatically created when the PicoMite firmware is loaded so it will always be available to the BASIC program.
 It can be used to store programs, images, music, configuration data, log files and much more.
 Its size varies depending on the amount of flash memory - on a Raspberry Pi Pico with 2MB flash it will be 200 to 500KB, on a Raspberry Pi Pico 2 with 4MB flash it will be a little over 2MB and on a module with 16MB the flash filesystem will be up to 14MB in size.